sourcemod-plugins/l4d2-player-stats/README.md

 ### Features

-- This plugin tracks and records player statistics from human players.
+- This plugin records statistics gathered from human players.
 The following statistics are currently being recorded:

   Basic Statistics (Default)